sgrowe/samrowe.io/content/cv.md

 March 2019 – Sept 2022

 - As the first engineering hire at an early stage startup, I worked across the entire stack to help rapidly build our innovative podcast app
-- Created a fast and highly interactive React Native mobile app
+- Created a fast and highly interactive React Native mobile app which was eventually [acquired](https://www.dmgventures.co.uk/portfolio/dmgt-acquires-podcast-innovator-entale/)
 - Provisioned infrastructure on AWS using [Terraform](https://www.terraform.io/)
 - Developed backend APIs in Node.js
 - Built an distributed podcast feed scraping service in Python (using [Scrapy](https://scrapy.org/)) which fed data into an [Elasticsearch](https://www.elastic.co/elasticsearch) search service